frederic-perez/AmE-dictionary/data/idioms.md

 __with a heavy hand__ :two: __1__ In an excessive, authoritarian, or oppressive way or manner. _The police dispersed the protesters with a heavy hand._
 __with a passion__ _informal_ :two: Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._
 __with a record__
+__with a start__ The phrase “with a start” refers to a sudden, involuntary movement or reaction, typically caused by surprise or alarm.
+It is often used to describe the action of waking up abruptly, as in the expression “I woke up with a start.” _I dreamed about falling and I woke with a start._
 __with a twist__ :five: The phrase “with a twist” is an idiomatic expression that means something is done or presented in an unexpected or unconventional way, often with a surprise or a new spin.
 It can imply that something is extraordinary, not straightforward, or deviates from the usual procedure.
 __with a vengeance__ :four: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._ _Die Hard with a Vengeance._
 __with a view__ _Chateau with a view._